 That spirit of music is something my daughter understands.
 She’s the only person I know who can read and sing at the same time.
 Sometimes, as she lays on her back on her bed, she reads, sings and dances her feet on underside of the bunk above her.
 I wouldn’t be surprised to discover she sings and dances in her sleep.
 She will no doubt make an interesting dormitory roommate.

-As a child, the first time I heard someone talk about having a personal soundtrack was Bill Cosby, who shared the theme songs of each participant in the local go-cart race.
+As a child, the first time I heard someone talk about having a personal soundtrack was in a comedian’s tale of an epic go-cart race where each participant had a personal theme song.
 It was a relief to know I wasn’t the only person who heard music at even the most mundane moments of the day.
 I don’t think I was ever a single song type of girl.
 I had whole orchestras in my head, not to mention the singing groups and of course, the limitless pleasure of the soundtrack to Mary Poppins.
 Because some days were simply supercalifragilisticexpialidocious.
 Or flying a kite, or feeding the birds.
 To this day, I think that “Sister Suffragettes” set me up for a lifetime of feminism.

 It’s hardly surprising that when I write a story songs flow through it for the characters.
 After I finished working on Stepping Stone, I proofread the eBook of Unforgettable, which features a character who sings the way I wish I could, and has a repertoire to suit every occasion.
 Iconic songs like “Unchained Melody” or “These Boots Were Made For Walkin'” inspire moments in the story.
 At a sad moment in any story I write I hear one of two pieces: the candlelight march from The Times of Harvey Milk or “Cantus in Memory of Benjamin Britten.”
 At other moments in a romance novel, songs like “Closer to God” and “Love to Love You Baby” are more earthy and appropriate.